 These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board.
 The Fund reports under this basis of accounting as required by Canadian Securities Legislation and Canadian Accounting Standards Board.

 The financial statements have been prepared on a historical-cost basis, except for financial assets and financial liabilities at fair value through profit or loss ("FVTPL"), which are presented at fair value.

-The policies applied in these financial statements are based on IFRS issued and effective as at December 31, 2022.
-The financial statements were authorized for issue by the Trustee on March 24, 2023.
+The policies applied in these financial statements are based on IFRS issued and effective as at December 31, 2023.
+The financial statements were authorized for issue by the Trustee on March 22, 2024.

-3. Summary of significant accounting policies
+3. Summary of material accounting policy information

-The following is a summary of significant policies followed by the Fund:
+The following is a summary of material accounting policies followed by the Fund: